simon912/ETI-Assignment-1/README.md

 # ETI Assignment 1

 ### Instruction for setting up and running the microservices
+1. Run the MySQL Script for the Creation of Database and Table as well as Insertion of Records
-1. Run the two microservices (user.go & trip.go)
+2. Run the two microservices (user.go & trip.go)
-2. Open index.html
+3. Open index.html

 ### Design Considerations/Microservices
 The backend is split into two Microservices that do separate functions.
 Each Microservice has their own role and responsbility to fulfill while being linked to each other.